 - Pupils are advised to be very careful about placing any personal photos on any 'social' online network space.
 They are taught to understand the need to maintain privacy settings so as not to make public, personal information. - Pupils are taught that they should not post images or videos of others without their permission.
 We teach them about the risks associated with providing information with images (including the name of the file), that reveals the identity of others and their location.
 We teach them about the need to keep their data secure and what to do if they are subject to bullying or abuse.

-This Policy is reviewed Triennially by
+This Policy is reviewed triennially or earlier if necessary by:

 The Governing Body